mimaraslan/devops-004-pipeline-aws/README.md

-# Frontend React App for DevOps
+# Frontend React Application for DevOps

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).